ndavison/groundwork/README.md

 value.

 groundwork is built to work with [Composer](http://getcomposer.org) and as such having Composer installed is a requirement.
+This is how you obtain the framework components of groundwork.

-The composer.json packaged with groundwork is enough to get you started - just run a 'composer install' where you have located groundwork and it will build the necessary files (namely, the autoload package).
+The composer.json packaged is enough to get you started - just run a 'composer install' where you have located groundwork and it will build the necessary files.

 There are no other dependencies, as groundwork is designed to be very light weight.
 The point of building around Composer is you can easily add packages